tedtyree/FlexJson/README.md

 ### Support

-If you like this project, You can support us with starring ⭐ this repository.
+If you like this project, You can support us with starring ⭐ this repository or donate to [uO.heartofkenya.com](https://u0.heartofkenya.com/).

 ### License

 [MIT](LICENSE.txt)

 Made with 💙

+### Acknowledgements

+Special thanks to [u0.heartofKenya.com](https://u0.heartofkenya.com/) and [ebiashararahisi](https://ebiashararahisi.com/) for their work in Machakos, Kenya.